balliegojr/iron-carrier/README.md

 The minimum configuration file consists of a map of folders to be in sync in those computers.
 Each folder is aliased in the configuration file, so the folder structure can be different in different computers

+## Group of nodes
+It is possible to provide a `group` in the config file.
+Each node will only communicate with another node in the same group.

 ## Ignoring files
 Each root folder can have a **.ignore** file with glob patterns to ignore files, the file must be always located at the root.